|Movie Title/Year and Brief Scene Description|

 Kathy Bates won the Best Actress Oscar for her sledge-hammer-swinging/psychopathic fan role in director Rob Reiner's blackish thriller Misery (1990) - another Stephen King adaptation (by William Goldman).
 Rescuer/nurse Annie Wilkes strangely idolized car accident victim and romance author-writer Paul Sheldon (James Caan) -- ("I'm your number one fan").

-In the very painful 'hobbling' scene, she explained how she could assure that her favorite captive author-writer Paul Sheldon would never run away:
+In the very painful 'hobbling' scene, she explained how she could assure that her favorite captive author-writer Paul Sheldon would never leave her:

 The Mothman Prophecies (2002)